laffan/psd-to-phaser/generator/README.md

 The generator processes the layers of a `.psd` file in to a folder of optimized assets and an accompanying "data.json" file that describes how the assets appeared in the original document.

+Note: At the moment Windows users will need to run everything through WSL (Windows Subsystem for Linux).

 ## Installation

 If you have `pip` installed, you can use this command: